 As with many high-risk outbreak days, this one turned out to be a letdown in terms of chase success.
 As always, it's saddening to hear of an outbreak causing damage and loss, whether or not the day was a boom or bust.
 On the way home, I mulled over what I might have done had I lived in West Virginia (as reports of tornadoes and supercells in my 'old' home area rolled in).
 I concluded that I probably would have chosen the same target, Evansville, and would have had essentially the same outcome that I had today.
 The only thing that might have made me do better is if I left from WV several hours late, in which case I likely would have opted to intercept the pair of lead supercells on I-75 south of Cincinnati.
 Either way, I could see no scenario where I'd have caught the West Liberty, KY storm.
 It would have been east of me at the end of all possible chase decision trees, and impossible to catch at even illegal (and dangerous) highway speeds.
 It was south of I-64 and entering into the Appalachian foothills at its peak, a location with few road options and difficult terrain visibility.

-Despite the day's disappointment, lately I'm just thankful for every time I've got the health, finances and time to observe storms at all and see storms, so in that respect it was a great day.
+Despite the day's disappointment, lately I'm just thankful for every time I've got the health, finances and time to photograph storms at all and see storms, so in that respect it was a great day.
 The season is just beginning.